 Discriminatory chants prompt suspension of Roma-Napoli game

-Discriminatory chants have prompted a Serie A soccer game between Roma and Napoli to be briefly suspended.
+Discriminatory chants prompted a Serie A soccer game between Roma and Napoli to be briefly suspended Saturday.

 Rocchi had already ordered an announcement to be made over the Stadio Olimpico's public address system asking fans to stop the chants.